Understanding Nursing Research

 - Research examples provide practice in working with published studies, with many of the examples including Critical Appraisal and Implications for Practice sections.

-- Clear, step-by-step organization introduces the research process and demonstrates how this systematic framework relates to evidence-based practice.
+- A clear, step-by-step organization introduces the research process and demonstrates how this systematic framework relates to evidence-based practice.

-- Strong emphasis on evidence-based practice helps you develop skills in studying and appraising published research, so you are prepared for your role in working with research evidence.

-- Critical Appraisal Guidelines boxes provide step-by-step guidance in appraising published research studies.

 Table of Contents